 It’s not unlike Marie Kondo’s approach to tidying up.

-I was introduced to Marie Kondo just this past week when I walked into my daughter’s room one day before school started.
+I was introduced to Marie Kondo one day a few years ago when I walked into my daughter’s room one day before school started.

 “Kate, what are you doing?”
 I asked with surprise as I saw that she had dumped the entire contents of her closet on her bed.